The Page or Article type in your Schema settings

 WebPage and Article options

-When you edit your Pages and Posts, we provide options which enable you to change our default settings.
+When you edit your Pages and Posts, you can change the default settings.

-You can find the settings in the Yoast SEO meta box, or in the Yoast SEO sidebar.
-Note that some options may only be available on certain post types (e.g., post types that don’t support authorship won’t allow you to output Article schema, because a valid Article requires an author).
+You can find the settings in the Yoast SEO meta box or in the Yoast SEO sidebar.
+Note that some options may only be available on certain post types.
+For example, post types that don’t support authorship won’t allow you to output Article schema, because a valid Article requires an author.
+You can check our developer portal to learn more on the available filters for Article schema.

 The tables below describe the options which you can select in each case.